-"Civics for All of US" live, interactive virtual programs for K–12 students
+"Civics for All of US" interactive distance learning programs for students and teachers

 Civics for All of US is a new national civic education initiative from the Richard Nixon Presidential Library, Center for Legislative Archives, and the National Archives that promotes civic literacy and engagement.
 As part of this initiative, the education team at the Nixon Presidential Library and educators across the National Archives will be providing teachers with programming, curricula, and exceptional field trip experiences both online and in-person.
 Visit https://civics.archives.gov/ to learn more!

 Civics for All of US online professional development workshops for educators - explore how to use primary sources to delve into the big ideas of the founding documents.
 During each interactive program, participants will engage with primary sources and partake in collaborative group work and discussion to discover how to use National Archives resources and programs to teach civic knowledge and skills.

 Thursday, November 16, 2023, 7–8 p.m.
 ET - Teaching the 14th Amendment

 This session will feature a seminar discussion of the revolutionary qualities of the 14th Amendment.
 We will unpack the text of this amendment and discover why it was desired after the Civil War, its destiny in the decades that followed, and its relevance today.
 This workshop is suitable for secondary educators.

 Civics for All of US is the national civic education initiative from the National Archives.
 Our interactive distance learning programs draw upon the vast holdings of the National Archives to promote the knowledge, skills, and dispositions students need for civic engagement in the 21st century.
 Each program is led by one of our educators located at National Archives sites, the Center for Legislative Archives, and Presidential Libraries across the country.
 Check https://civics.archives.gov/ for more information, including how to request a program for groups of 10 or more students.